fgsfdsfgs/max_vita/README.md

 ### Credits

 * TheOfficialFloW for kubridge, figuring out how to do this shit, and much of the code;
+* Rinnegatamante for vitaGL and help with graphics-related stuff;
-* Rinnegatamante and frangarcj for help with graphics-related stuff;
+* Bythos and frangarcj for help with graphics-related stuff;
-* CBPS/SonicMastr for PIB;
+* CBPS/SonicMastr for PIB, which was used on earlier stages of development;
 * Brandonheat8 for providing the old LiveArea assets;
 * Freakler for providing the new LiveArea assets.